 The Social Studies program for both 7th and 8th grade gives students the tools to build critical-thinking skills, improve their analytical historical writing, and reinforce Quaker values.
 The emphasis on skill development prepares students for the rigors of the Upper School while they are learning about new content areas.

-Eighth graders begin a two-year study of world history.
-The 8th grade portion of the course examines the emergence of humans and the rise of civilizations in ancient Egypt, India, Greece, Rome, Africa, China, and the Islamic Empire.
+The 7th grade curriculum introduces the concept of historiography as the bedrock of historical study and tells the story of the United States by examining a diverse perspective of important events and turning points in the country’s history.
+In 8th grade, students begin a two-year study of world history.
+The 8th grade portion of the course examines the emergence of humans and a comparative study of ancient civilizations.
 Students also learn about major religions of the world in their historical context.
-The second part of this course, covering the Renaissance and Reformation on through to the 20th century, follows in 9th grade.
+The second part of this course—covering the Renaissance and Reformation on through to the 20th century—continues in 9th grade.

 All 7th and 8th grade students complete an independent research project and paper each year.
 This project, over and above the content areas noted, allows students to dive deeper into a topic of their choice while adhering to the methodologies of historical research, writing, and citations.
 Instead of just reporting on a topic, research papers require 7th and 8th graders to prove a thesis using the evidence they collect from primary and secondary sources.
 Finally, classes in both 7th and 8th grade also include many interdisciplinary opportunities with educators from other departments and special guests from the broader Washington, DC, academic community.